mia-platform/documentation/docs/release_notes/platform_5-9-0_releasenote.md

     The concept of hierarchy between checkpoints has been introduced in the Timeline web application, you can now use the `level` property (`1` or `2`) in order to show them with different sizes.

 * **Browsers**
     DevOps Console visualization has been **aligned among different Browsers**.
-For the unsupported Browsers, a new page will show you the message `not supported browser IE`.
+For the unsupported Browsers (IE), a new page is shown.
 To learn more about supported and unsupported browsers, please visit this [page](https://docs.mia-platform.eu/info/supported-browsers/) of Mia Platform Docs.

     ![browsers-message](img/browsers-message.png)